mmiller42/html-webpack-externals-plugin/README.md

 By default, local externals are copied into the Webpack output directory, into a subdirectory called `vendor`.
 This is configurable.

+Do not include a trailing slash or leading slash in your output path, they are concatenated automatically by the plugin.

 This example assumes `bootstrap` is installed in the app.
 It:

 1. copies `node_modules/bootstrap/dist/css/bootstrap.min.css` to `<output path>/thirdparty/bootstrap/dist/css/bootstrap.min.css`